AmericanRedCross/Guides/TranslationWorkflow_LearnOSM/translationWorkflow.md

     - understand what external links and images look like (the GitHubber will edit links and images as necessary but you shouldn't delete these parts of the pages while translating)
 - Learn the Prose interface
 - Receive an assignment from the GitHubber and translate the content of the assigned page
-- If you encounter a problem with prose.io either create a new issue on the [prose GitHub page](https://github.com/prose/prose/issues) or communicate the problem to the GitHubber so that they can report the isue
+- If you encounter a problem with prose.io either create a new issue on the [prose GitHub page](https://github.com/prose/prose/issues) or communicate the problem to the GitHubber so that they can report the issue
--

 ![Alt text](https://raw.github.com/AmericanRedCross/Guides/master/TranslationWorkflow_LearnOSM/img/prose01.png)